Marija Bursać: Early life

 Bursać was born on 2 August 1920 in the village of Kamenica, near Drvar in the region of Bosanska Krajina, the north-western sector of Bosnia and Herzegovina (then part of the Kingdom of Serbs, Croats and Slovenes, renamed as Yugoslavia in 1929).
-The Drvar area was inhabited primarily by ethnic Serbs, with Bosnian Muslims and Croats forming less than four percent of the population.
+The Drvar area was inhabited primarily by ethnic Serbs, with Bosnian Muslims and Croats forming less than four per cent of the population.
 Bursać was the oldest of five children of stonemason Nikola Bursać and his wife, Joka, who mostly raised sheep and cattle on their family farm.
 Like other village girls, Bursać did not go to school—only the boys attended elementary school in Drvar.
 A shepherdess until age fourteen, she later helped her mother with housekeeping and agricultural work.
 Bursać became skilled at weaving, spinning, knitting and embroidery before completing a six-month tailoring course in Drvar.

 In 1938, an elementary school opened in Kamenica at which Velimir Stojnić was a trainee teacher.
 Stojnić, a member of the Communist Party of Yugoslavia (Komunistička partija Jugoslavije or KPJ, outlawed since 1921), organised a public library, reading and sports clubs and a cultural-artistic group.
 He established a secret KPJ cell in Kamenica in 1939, the first communist organisation in the area.
 His ideological convictions earned him a following among the village youth, including Marija's brother Dušan.
 The authorities soon became aware of Stojnić's activities, and he was removed from Kamenica in February 1940.